 It is open from 5 a.m. to 7 a.m. and costs around US$5.

-The worst thing about the Bagan Viewing Tower is that it’s not near anything else!
+The worst thing about the Bagan Viewing Tower is that it’s not near anything else and it mars an otherwise beautiful horizon.
 Eventually, I suspect it will be the only highpoint on land to see the sunrise or the Bagan sunset.